bitflow-run/done/readme.md

 ## Building on git submodule

 > In case the project have a reasonable Dockerfile it's included as **git submodule**
+>
+> download all the sub modules with `git submodule update --recursive --remote`

 ### example